 Coca-Cola Limited is committed to developing policies that respect and promote the dignity and independence of people with disabilities.

-This Policy has taken into consideration our obligations under Canadian laws, including Ontario’s Accessibility for Ontarians with Disabilities Act (AODA).
+This Policy has taken into consideration our obligations under Canadian laws, including Ontario’s AODA.
 As legislation changes and develops,

 For more information: